 Audit export

 Who this is for: a compliance operator, security reviewer, or investigator who needs a tamper-evident record of what happened on the Mastio for a given time window.
-Every significant event — enrollment, session open, MCP tool call, key rotation, framework update apply — lands in an append-only, SHA-256 hash-chained table called local_audit.
+Every significant event lands in one of two append-only, SHA-256 hash-chained tables:

 | Column | Meaning |